The 2025 AI Agent Security Landscape: Players, Trends, and Risks

 Key Takeaways

-Definition & Context: What Is AI Agent Security?
+What Is AI Agent Security?
+Definition & Context

 This shift introduces fundamental security challenges.
 Traditional perimeter defenses cannot inspect opaque model behaviors.
 Static access control lists fail when agents dynamically request new permissions.
-And signature based threat detection misses adversarial inputs crafted to manipulate machine learning models.
+And signature-based threat detection misses adversarial inputs crafted to manipulate machine learning models.

 The stakes are clear: securing AI agents is not optional.
 It is the foundation of trustworthy AI operations.
+Learn more about what AI agent security means for your organization.

 Core Threats and Vulnerabilities